 The outbreak of the novel coronavirus (COVID-19) (the "Pandemic") has adversely affected the overall economies in Hong Kong, the PRC and Macau.
 The closure of venues, emergency public health measures including the social distancing rules and various actions such as quarantine orders, travel alert or travel restrictions imposed by the governments to prevent the spread of the COVID-19 have led to the postponement, rescheduling or cancellation of events in Hong Kong, Macau and the PRC.
 Owing to the gradual recovery of economic downturn in late 2021, the number of events handled by the Group increased during the year ended 31 December 2021 as compared with the year ended 31 December 2020.
 Nevertheless, in view of the ever-changing development of the Pandemic, we continue to adopt certain useful measures, leveraging our past experience when facing SARS in 2003, such as adopting saving cost measures and exploring potential business opportunities.
-The Group recognised revenue of approximately HK\$166.6 million for the year ended 31 December 2021, representing an increase of approximately HK\$43.3 million or 35.1% as compared with the year ended 31 December 2021 decreased by approximately HK\$13.4 million or 34.1% to approximately HK\$25.9 million for the year ended 31 December 2021, as compared with net profit of approximately HK\$7.1 million for the year ended 31 December 2020.
+The Group recognised revenue of approximately HK\$166.6 million for the year ended 31 December 2021, representing an increase of approximately HK\$43.3 million or 35.1% as compared with the year ended 31 December 2020.
+However, due to the increase in cost of services, the gross profit of the Group for the year ended 31 December 2021 decreased by approximately HK\$13.4 million or 34.1% to approximately HK\$25.9 million for the year ended 31 December 2021, as compared with net profit of approximately HK\$7.1 million for the year ended 31 December 2020.